 ♦If you are planning an MRI scan, chemical peel or any other similar procedures, please inform your practitioner that you have had permanent cosmetics.

-♦If you are planning injections such as Botox and Fillers remember it can alter the shape of your lips, eyes and eyebrows.
+♦If you are planning injections such as Fillers remember it can alter the shape of your lips, eyes and eyebrows.

 ♦This treatment does fade after 1-3 years depending on your skin and lifestyle.
 Touch-ups are necessary to maintain the longevity and overall beauty of your tattoo.
 If you have oily skin, an iron deficiency, or a very strong immune system, your pigment will not last as long and will not heal as crisp as others.